 AXP is kind of a weird bird.
-Like its rivals, Visa (NYSE:V) and Mastercard (NYSE:MA) — also two blue-chip stocks worth owning — American Express operates a secured payment network and acts as a toll road when customers swipe their cards.
+Like its rivals, Visa (NYSE:V) and Mastercard (NYSE:MA) (two blue-chip stocks also worth owning), American Express operates a secured payment network and acts as a toll road when customers swipe their cards.
 Here, Amex scores a hefty fee.
-The firm’s discount revenue rate was last quarter was 2.37%.
-Basically, for every $100 spent on its cards, $2.37 flowed back to AXP.
-All in all, last quarter, American Express pulled in more than $6.2 billion in revenue from these operations.

-Secondly, unlike V and MA, American Express is an issuer of its cards.
+Unlike Visa and MasterCard, American Express is an issuer of its cards.
 Because of this, it’s able to score hefty membership fees, interest and creates a leverage effect for its profits.
 Moreover, Amex’s entire M.O. is about rewards and its partners pay the credit issuer plenty of fees to get their products/offers onto AXP’s platform.

 The best part is that AXP tends to focus on the higher end of the credit spectrum.
 This removes many of the uncertainty and issues with offering loans and reduces default rates.